-The data was grabbed from sharepoint.stackexchange in the beginning of January, 2017.
-Most of the data is filtered starting from 2010 year, because relatively small number of questions were created before 2010 (around 200).
+The data was grabbed from sharepoint.stackexchange at the beginning of January 2017.
+Most of the data is filtered starting from the 2010 year because a relatively small number of questions were created before 2010 (around 200).

 NOTA: all thoughts here are just my thoughts and may be incorrect or not aligned with yours.
 Please, share your opinion in comments.

 TOP 250 tag cloud for SharePoint all time:

 TOP 250 tag cloud for SharePoint in 2016:

 Just for comparison and for the info, here is tag cloud for TOP 250 tags from StackOverflow:

 Did you notice in the right?
 Yes, sharepoint is in the top 250 tags from SO :)

 Now let’s see some interesting data around questions.